Meet Dédé Wilson

 Hi there!
 I am a happy, healthy, pain-free, symptom-free FODMAPer, but it was not always that way.
 The following paragraph will give you an idea of who I am professionally.
 If you want to read my digestive saga and how I came to bring you FODMAP Everyday®, read on.

-I am trained on the use of a low FODMAP diet for IBS by Monash University, having completed the Monash University ‘Low FODMAP Diet for IBS’ training.
-I am also accredited by FODMAP Friendly as a reputable and reliable FODMAP educator.
+I have completed the dietitian’s low FODMAP training with Monash University and am also accredited by FODMAP Friendly as a reputable and reliable FODMAP educator.

 I also follow the diet myself and have since 2015, when it saved my life.

 I’ve been in the food industry for over 30 years, first working in restaurants, the catering industry and owning my own bakery (with Robin) then onto newspaper writing (food focused), writing cookbooks and working as a Contributing Editor for Bon Appetit magazine for over a decade.
 During that time I also hosted three of my own public television series, sponsored by KitchenAid, had a monthly segment on CBS The Early Show as well as the syndicated Emmy-winning The Better Show, did tons of national television food segments on shows such as the TODAY Show, Dr. Oz, The View, QVC, HSN and others.
 In my free time (yes, that’s a joke) I did recipe development for corporate clients such as Williams-Sonoma, Driscoll’s and others and taught classes at colleges and privately.
 And for the majority of this time I was fighting a digestive issue that no one except close family new about.

 Gluten-Free and Dairy-Free Elimination Diets Helped…Sort Of